What is Falun Gong?

 Zhuan Falun, is the focal book and contains the complete teachings of the Falun Dafa practice.
 It is compilation of lectures given by Mr. Li in China between 1992-1994.
 In 1996, the book became a national bestseller in China.

 Zhuan Falun has redefined the term qigong and cultivation practice for Chinese people, and while discussing very profound principles, its simple and accessible language allowed millions to embark on their own path of self-betterment.
-Among the many topics the book discusses are:
+It expounds upon profound principles including the long-forgotten term “cultivation”, the origins of illnesses, karma, the role of moral character on a path to spiritual perfection, etc.

-Falun Gong books have been now translated into thirty-eight languages, and are published and distributed worldwide.
+Falun Gong books have been now translated into over 40 languages, and are published and distributed worldwide.
 All instructional materials including books and videos are available free of charge at FalunDafa.org.
-Published Dafa books can be bought at TiantiBooks.org.
+Published Dafa books can be bought at FaYuanBooks.com or TiantiBooks.org.

 What does it mean to practice Falun Gong?

-When encountering difficulties or conflicts, Falun Gong teaches not to fight back or blame others, but rather to search within oneself for one’s short-coming or cause, and improve oneself in the process.
+Practicing Falun Gong is a process of ennobling one’s heart and mind with truthfulness, compassion and forbearance, and letting go of unhealthy habits and pursuits.
+When encountering hardships or conflicts, Falun Gong teaches to endure and not to fight back or blame others, but rather to search within oneself for one’s short-coming or cause, and improve oneself in the process.

 Other forms of qigong talk about different levels of achievement.
-In Falun Gong, persons progress is tied strictly to improvement of one’s character.
+In Falun Gong, a person’s progress is tied strictly to improvement of one’s character.

 The process of self-cultivation, supplemented with a set of energy exercises and meditation, can lead to improved health, inner peace, increased wisdom, and, in advance stages, to various levels of spiritual awakening (or enlightenment).